shikijs/shiki/docs/guide/theme-colors.md

 ## Arbitrary Color Values

-Usually, TextMate themes would expect the color values of each token to be a valid hex color value, the limitation is inherit from [`vscode-textmate`](https://github.com/microsoft/vscode-textmate).
-Since Shikiji v0.9.15, we introduced an automatic workaround by replacing non-hex color values with a placeholder and replacing them back on tokenization.
-This would allows you to use themes with arbitrary color values for the rendering without worrying about the technical details:
+Usually, TextMate themes expect the color values of each token to be a valid hex color value.
+This limitation is inherited from [`vscode-textmate`](https://github.com/microsoft/vscode-textmate).
+However, in Shikiji v0.9.15 we introduced an automatic workaround by replacing non-hex color values with a placeholder and replacing them back on tokenization.
+This would allows you to use themes with arbitrary color values for rendering without worrying about the technical details:

 ```ts twoslash
 import { getHighlighter } from 'shikiji'